kromme/reddit-stonks-bot/README.md

 # Reddit-stonks-bot
 Scrape most mentioned stock tickers from subreddits like Wallstreetbets and Wallstreetbetsnew.
-Use it go to the moon!
+Use it to go to the moon!
 ![wsb](https://upload.wikimedia.org/wikipedia/en/f/f0/WallStreetBets.png)